Who teaches scout classes at HMNS?

 What classes are you offering and who can purchase a class?

 HMNS offers scout classes for the Boy Scouts and Girl Scout programs following the requirements set for each Badge, Adventure or Journey HMNS offers.
-These classes can be purchased by for your individual child or children, den or a troop.
+These classes can be purchased by for your scout, den or a troop.
 Any child not in scouting can sign up for scout classes as long as you meet the following age requirements for that level: